ddbrown30/swade-shape-changer/README.md

 Target Token (if shown) allows you to select which token you wish to target.
 This option only appears if more than one token is targeted.
 Change Type contains a choice of either Shape Change or Polymorph.
 The only difference between the two is that Shape Change will also increase the Strength and Vigor of the new token on a raise.
 If Set Animal Smarts is checked, the new token will have their Smarts marked as Animal.
+If Long Duration is checked, the shape change condition will have a duration of 100 rounds (which might as well be infinite).
+This option will only appear if SUCC support is enabled.
 Finally, the Success and Raise buttons confirm the shape change.
 The only difference between the two is that a raise will also increase the Strength and Vigor of the new token if Shape Change was the selected Change Type.

 #### Revert Shape Macro